khalid-asad/image-processor-swift/README.md

-# Image-Processor
-Applies filters on images like contrast enhancements or grayscale.

 # Simple low-level Image Processing in Swift with UIKit

 Ever thought about creating your own Instagram or Image Filtering application but didn't exactly know how to approach it?
 Have some old C++ code, but don't wanna go through all the wrappers?
 This guide is meant to show some of the basics of Image Processing all in Swift using only UIKit.